kk-sw/database-concepts/PITCHME.md

 @ul
 - Scaling is hard (ACID)
     - Expensive
-    - 'free' solutions are not mature for 9.9%
+    - 'Free' solutions are not mature for 9.9%
     - Synchronization cost
 - Non-structured data is hard to store
     - NoSql for rescue